MSU-PRL/PRL-website/README.md

 The HTML folder contains content used on the PRL website. **Identical copies of these files are also found on the PRL server.
 Ensure that all versions at all locations are up to date.**
 ### File listing:
 * **homepage-brands-2018.html:** This content is used on the <a href="https://prl.natsci.msu.edu/">PRL homepage</a> in the section right below the hero image and right before the News section.
-  * Any changes should be made in this file and not in Mura.
+  * Any changes should be made in this file and not in Mura, as MURA's editor is messy and difficult to work on.
   * To update the content in Mura, paste the code from this file in the **Homepage Three Brands Section** component, which is located in the Mura back end.
 * **PRL-card-markup.html:** This is the markup for all the PRL card styles.
 It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-style-guide/">Brand Style Guide page</a> under the *Cards* section.